warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 {:codeblock}

 Next,
-we start a simple HTML file,
+create a simple HTML file.
-containing the log of activity as we create the database:
+The file is going to contain the log of each activity as the application creates the database:

 ```python
 # Begin creating a very simple web page.